-Monitoring Policy Target: Monitor the need for Gypsy and Traveller transit sites
+11 Monitoring Policy Target: Monitor the need for Gypsy and Traveller transit sites

-Indicator Annual / Interim Monitoring Target Assessment trigger Performance 1 April 2016 - 31 March 2017 The annual number of authorised and unauthorised Gypsy and Traveller caravans in the County. recorded in one settlement 1 unauthorised Gypsy and Traveller site recorded in one settlement for 3 consecutive years.
+Indicator Annual / Interim Monitoring Target Assessment trigger Performance 1 April 2015 - 31 March 2016 Performance 1 April 2016 - 31 March 2017 The annual number of authorised and unauthorised 1 unauthorised Gypsy and Traveller site recorded in one Gypsy and Traveller caravans in the County. for 3 consecutive years. settlement for 3 consecutive years.